ska-sa/spead2/doc/py-send.rst

 the same time, they can exceed the configured `max_heaps` and heaps will be dropped.

-Because spead2 was originally designed for UDP, the default packet size in :py:class:`~.StreamConfig` is quite small.
+Because spead2 was originally designed for UDP, the default packet size in :py:class:`~spead2.send.StreamConfig` is quite small.
 Performance can be improved by increasing it (but be sure the receiver is configured to handle larger packets).

 .. py:class:: spead2.send.TcpStream(thread_pool, hostname, port, config=spead2.send.StreamConfig(), buffer_size=DEFAULT_BUFFER_SIZE, interface_address='')